Firozabad district: Demographics

-At the time of the 2011 Census of India, 97.03% speaks Hindi as their first language and 2.6% Urdu as their first language.
+At the time of the 2011 Census of India, 97% spoke Hindi as their first language and 2.6% Urdu as their first language.
 The local language of the district is Brajbhasha.

 Firozabad is a primarily rural district, with 66.6% of the population living in rural areas and 33.4% living in urban areas as of 2011.
 At the sub-district level, this is reversed in the case of Firozabad tehsil, where 63.2% of the population lives in urban areas.

-Amenities

-All the following tables are as of 2011.

-Drinking water

-The following table shows how households get their main source of drinking water: